justinyuchi/Machine-Learning/Clustering_Stock_Returns/README.md

 # Stock Clustering Analysis: Comparing PCA + K-means and DTW + K-means

-This repository contains a comparative analysis of two clustering methods applied to stock returns: PCA + K-means and DTW + K-means.

 ## Project Overview

-The goal of this project is to cluster stocks based on their return patterns using two different methods and compare the results:
+The project aims to cluster stocks based on their return patterns using two methods: PCA + K-means and DTW + K-means.
+The study will compare the results to highlight the strengths of each approach.

-- **PCA (Principal Component Analysis) + K-means:** PCA is used for dimensionality reduction, followed by K-means clustering.
+1. **PCA (Principal Component Analysis) + K-means**: PCA is used for dimensionality reduction, followed by K-means clustering.
-- **DTW (Dynamic Time Warping) + K-means:** DTW is used to measure the similarity between temporal sequences, followed by K-means clustering.
+2. **DTW (Dynamic Time Warping) + K-means**: DTW is used to measure the similarity between temporal sequences, followed by K-means clustering.

+This study provides insights into the advantages of using DTW for clustering temporal data in financial markets, demonstrating its ability to account for lead-lag effects and other temporal relationships that PCA might overlook.

+**Data Period**: January 1, 2022, to December 31, 2022

+### Lead-Lag Effects in Financial Markets
+Lead-lag effects are prevalent in stock markets.
+For example, large-cap stocks often lead small-cap stocks within sectors due to their quicker reactions to market news and economic changes.
+This is attributed to their higher liquidity, better access to information, and extensive analyst coverage.
+Similarly, within supply chains, upstream companies may lead downstream companies due to their earlier exposure to raw material price changes and demand signals.

 ## Visualization